makersacademy/takeaway-challenge/docs/review.md

 ## Tests should test real behaviours not stubs

-We already talked about ["Vacuous" tests](https://github.com/makersacademy/airport_challenge/blob/master/docs/review.md#vacuous-tests) in the airport challenge code review.
+You may have read about ["Vacuous" tests](https://github.com/makersacademy/airport_challenge/blob/master/docs/review.md#vacuous-tests) in the airport challenge code review.
 The example there focused on how we shouldn't test the behaviour of a double; but we can get into similar trouble if we are stubbing a real object, e.g.

 ```ruby
 it 'sends a payment confirmation text message' do